-It is easy to speculate about whether adopting a more pro-Palestine stance during the election would have helped Labour hold onto some of the seats it lost.
-But it is also important to consider the counterfactual - how would voters in the many more seats that Labour won from the Conservatives have responded?
+It is easy to speculate about whether would adopting a more Pro-Palestine stance during the election would have helped Labour hold onto these seats, but doing so means it is also important to consider the other side of this counterfactual - how would voters in the many more seats that Labour won from the Conservatives have responded?

-Our focus groups in Aldershot and Portsmouth showed that while these voters generally trusted Labour more than the Conservatives, national security and foreign affairs was still one of their biggest hesitations to voting Labour, as well as a sense that they had not fully changed from the Corbyn years.
-I think we go into war quicker with Labour than we would with Conservatives Chris, Aldershot Britons are split on whether Starmer would be a safe pair of hands on national security Thinking about Keir Starmer, do you think...
+Our focus groups in Aldershot and Portsmouth showed that while these voters generally trusted Labour more than the Conservatives, national security and foreign was still one of their biggest hesitations with voting Labour, as well as a sense that they had not fully changed from the Corbyn years.
+"I think we go into war quicker with Labour than we would with Conservatives" Chris, Aldershot Britons are split on whether Starmer would be a safe pair of hands on national security Thinking about Keir Starmer, do you think...